owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 retrieval, decrypted before serving them to you and anyone you have shared them with.

+.. note:: When you upgrade from older versions of ownCloud to ownCloud 8.0, you must manually migrate your encryption keys with the *occ* command after the upgrade is complete, like this example for CentOS:
+   *sudo -u apache php occ encryption:migrate-keys* You must run *occ* as your HTTP user.
+See :doc:`../configuration_server/occ_command` to learn more about *occ*

-.. note:: Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting storage quotas.
+Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting storage quotas.
 User's quotas are based on the unencrypted file size, and not the encrypted file size.

 When files on external storage are encrypted in ownCloud, you cannot share them directly from the external storage services, but only through ownCloud sharing